smahmadpanah/smahmadpanah.github.io/_pages/about.md

 Honors
 ----
-**TODO**
-- Recognized as a Scientific Talent by the National Elite Foundation of Iran, 2018
+- Scientific Talent by the National Elite Foundation of Iran, 2018
-- Ranked Top 3% among Course Responsibles of Tehran Polytechnic, Spring 2018
+- Top 3% among Course Responsibles, Tehran Polytechnic, Spring 2018
-- The Best Teaching Assistant and Lab Instructor of Computer Engineering Department of Tehran Polytechnic, Spring 2016, Spring 2017, and Fall 2017
+- The Best Teaching Assistant and Lab Instructor of the Department, Tehran Polytechnic, 2016 and 2017
-- The 1st place of class '2015, 2016 and 2017
+- The 1st place among Master's students in Information Security, 2016 and 2017
+- Recipient of the Outstanding Graduate Student Scholarship, Tehran Polytechnic, 2016
-- Direct Admission for Master and PhD studies at Tehran Polytechnic
+- Direct Admission for Master and PhD studies, Tehran Polytechnic, 2015 and 2017
+- The Youngest Course Responsible (at age 22), Lab Instructor (at age 20) and Teaching Assistant (at age 16), Tehran Polytechnic
+- Member of the university team for the National Scientific Olympiad in Computer Engineering, Tehran Polytechnic, 2014
+- Skipped Three grades of Elementary School as an Exceptional Talent, 2002

 <!--
 Rest